-California Republican concedes, Utah representative sues
+California, New Jersey Republicans concedes, Utah representative sues

 Love’s attorney, Robert Harrington, said in a statement, “We are not accusing anyone of anything.
 Simply put, we have submitted this petition to improve the elections process.”

-At least one other congressional race was resolved in Democrats’ favor on Wednesday.
-In California, Republican U.S. Representative Jeff Denham, who represents a district east of San Jose, conceded to Democrat Josh Harder in a statement.
+At least two other congressional races were resolved in Democrats’ favor on Wednesday.
+In California, Republican Representative Jeff Denham, who represents a district east of San Jose, conceded to Democrat Josh Harder in a statement.

+In New Jersey, Republican Representative Tom MacArthur, who represents a district in the southern part of the state, conceded to Democrat Andy Kim.

 Reporting by Michael Moline in Tallahassee; additional reporting by Letitia Stein in Tampa, Florida and Joseph Ax in New York; writing by Scott Malone; Editing by Leslie Adler